Earl Weaver: Blair house rebellion

-1975-81

-With the advent of free agency, and the dismantling and decline of the Oakland Athletics in the face of free agency, the New York Yankees began to dominate the American League, winning the eastern division five times between 1976 and 1981, with four American League pennants and two World Series wins over that period.
-From 1975 to 1981, the Orioles finished second in the division five times, fourth once, and won the division in 1979.

-In 1976, among others, the Orioles traded Baylor and pitcher Mike Torrez for A's superstar Reggie Jackson and pitcher Ken Holtzman, but Jackson moved on to the Yankees in free agency in 1977.
-In 1977, however, the Orioles added rookie of the year and future Hall of Fame first baseman Eddie Murray.
+1975–81

+With the advent of free agency, the Orioles won just one division title, in 1979, from 1975 to 1981.

-Weaver's 1,000th MLB career victory as manager was a 5-3 Opening Day result over the Chicago White Sox at Memorial Stadium on April 6, 1979.
+Weaver's 1,000th career managerial victory was a 5-3 Opening Day result over the Chicago White Sox at Memorial Stadium on April 6, 1979.
 That year, Weaver used 140 different lineups during the regular season, but the Orioles still reached the World Series again, this time losing in seven games to the Pittsburgh Pirates.
 He expressed plans to retire following the 1982 season prior to Game 6 of that World Series on October 16.
 He had originally targeted the expiration of his contract upon the conclusion of the 1980 campaign to step away from the sport.

 Cal Ripken Jr. and the modern shortstop

 In 1981, future Hall of Famer Cal Ripken Jr. joined the Orioles from the Orioles minor league system.
 Ripken's father, Cal Sr., had been a long time player, coach and manager in the Orioles farm system, and Weaver had known Ripken Jr. his entire life.
 Weaver had seen Ripken play shortstop as early as high school, knew Ripken was an excellent fielder as a shortstop, and saw shortstop as Ripken's best position on the Orioles.
-However, general manager Hank Peters insisted the 6 ft 4 in 210 pound Ripken play third base, as Ripken did not fit the prototypical lithe light-hitting, or at least non-power hitting, shortstop model of the time (such as Orioles gold glover Mark Belanger).
-In 1982, even after Peters had traded away Doug DeCinces to make room for Ripken at third base, Weaver eventually moved Ripken to shortstop, where he went on to be named Rookie of the Year, and redefined the position to open the way for future power hitting shortstops.
+However, general manager Hank Peters insisted the 6 ft 4 in (1.93 m) 210 lb (99.4 kg) Ripken should play third base, as Ripken did not fit the prototypical lithe light-hitting, or at least non-power hitting, shortstop model of the time.
+In 1982, even after Peters had traded away Doug DeCinces to make room for Ripken at third base, Weaver moved Ripken to shortstop, where he went on to be named Rookie of the Year, and redefined the position to open the way for future power hitting shortstops.